UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_04.md

 - **Reviewers**: You can choose anyone who can help from the list of prior authors that GitHub will offer as reviewers for that code.
 A review request will be sent to the reviewers and you will obtain a notification and email once they have submitted their feedback.
 If you are working with a team you will probably define guidelines for which team member reviews which PRs.

-You can reference a pull request or issue in GitHub's Markdown syntax by typing `#` followed by the number of the PR. e.g. "Please see PR #1 for a fix to this issue".
-In this case this is the first pull request of the project so it is numbered #1, as you can see next to the title in the screenshot.
 Another useful thing that you can do is to **label** each pull request, they can help you by grouping similar pull requests together, e.g. "Bug fixes", "Enhancements", etc.

 ---